evabits/free-dap/README.md

 ## EVABITS

 Create an embedded programmer using a SAMD11 or SAMD21.
-When using a trinket with bootloader, do the following to clear the BOOTPROT fuses/bits with edbg:
+When using a device (e.g. trinket M0) with bootloader, do the following to clear the BOOTPROT fuses/bits with edbg:

 ```sh
 #read bootprot fuses: